sajadkoder/speakswap/README.md

 The migration maintains all core functionality while adding new web-specific features like clipboard integration and enhanced keyboard shortcuts.

+## About This Project

+SpeakSwap is a **college mini project** that demonstrates modern web development practices and real-world application of voice translation technology.
+This project showcases the collaborative effort of our team in creating a practical solution for language barriers.

+**Academic Context**: Developed as part of our computer science curriculum to explore web technologies, API integration, and user interface design.

 ## Acknowledgments

 - [MyMemory API](https://mymemory.translated.net/) for reliable translation service